May 08, 2016

 While many people believe that the only way to find relief from allergic rhinitis is to avoid the substances that cause irritation or take prescription or over the counter medications, natural remedies actually work to reverse the allergic reaction and treat hay fever safely and effectively.
-We like to break the treatment options into two main categories – herbal treatments and homemade remedies.
-We suggest you try a combination of both.
+Often hay fever remedies are inexpensive.
+Some of the remedies may already be in your kitchen.

-An effective at home remedy, oil pulling utilizes a system of swishing oil in the mouth to draw out toxins and other irritants.
+An effective home remedy, oil pulling utilizes a system of swishing oil in the mouth to draw out toxins and other irritants.
 Done daily oil pulling can relieve an array of issues including hay fever.
 Coconut Oil is the most commonly used oil for oil pulling.
 For more information on oil pulling, please see our oil pulling pages.

 A process as simple as filtering the air in your home can also help relieve allergic rhinitis.
 This practice functions to remove allergens from the air and prevent them from entering your body.